 Our analysis yields three main results.
-First, studying county-level voting across three US presidential elections, we find that voters penalize Democratic incumbents more for white worker layoffs than for non-white layoffs.
-This result is robust to potentially confounding explanations, including the shock of Chinese imports (Autor, Dorn, and Hanson, 2013) and the racial makeup of manufacturing communities (Freund and Sidhu, 2017; Noland, 2019).
-Second, we examine individual vote choice data from the YouGov Cooperative Congressional Election Study (CCES) and find that layoffs are associated with greater support for Republican challengers among whites relative to non-whites.
-The estimated effect is strongest in the 2016 election.
-Third, we explore potential mechanisms driving white voters' political reactions to deindustrialization using data from the American National Election Studies (ANES) surveys.
-We find that in areas with more manufacturing layoffs, whites are more likely than non-whites to report that: (1) the US economy is weak, (2) the US is on the wrong track, and (3) individual upward mobility has diminished.
-That is, white voters are more likely to associate deindustrialization with a threat to national economic strength and individual status.
+First, studying county-level voting, we find that voters penalize Democratic incumbents more for white worker layoffs than for non-white layoffs, especially in 2016.
+This result is robust to potentially confounding explanations, including the shock of Chinese imports (Autor, Dorn, and Hanson 2013) and the racial makeup of manufacturing communities (Freund and Sidhu 2017; Noland 2019).
+Second, we examine individual vote choice data from